 The “Spiritual Goals Worksheet” is a great planning tool.
 It includes tips for goal-setting and lists many specific disciplines under broader categories like “Bible intake.”

-One area where I really struggle is Scripture memory.
+One area where I struggle is Scripture memory.
 I know it’s important for my spiritual health, but I’d always been very sporadic with the discipline because it takes time, purposeful effort, and determination.
+However, I plan for this to be an area of focus in the year ahead.
 (Why bother with memorizing Scripture when we have such easy access to God’s Word?
-See “Why I Tackle Scripture Memory & How I Do It.”
+See “Why I Tackle Scripture Memory & How I Do It.”)

 What about you?
 What is the number one area in which you’d like to grow spiritually in the year ahead?